cowlingj/an-introduction-to-programming-with-python/lessons/Lesson13.md

 ## Wrapping things up

-So This course is comming to an end, lets look at what we have learned.
+So This course is coming to an end, lets look at what we have learned.

 So we started with hello world, then looked at variables and data types, as well as user input.